Merchant FAQs: our most asked question in affiliate marketing

 We work in almost every currency across the world.
 A list of our available currencies and countries we can work within are available within this link.

-How the platform works
+How does the platform work?

 Yes, you can set your standard attribution window when you onboard to the platform.
 This can be anywhere from 7-days to a whole year depending on your AOV and generic timeline to purchase.